mediocregopher/gobdns/README.md

 `master-addr` can be set to point to the REST interface of another running gobdns instance, and every 5 seconds will pull the full list of entries from that instance and overwrite the current list.

+## Forwarding

+When the `--forward-addr` option is used it can be set in order to proxy requests for unmatched domains to another dns resolver.

+If the target for a hostname isn't an ip but instead another hostname, a request for that target hostname will be sent to the `--forward-addr` server and that response will be sent back to the client.